zjovy/PokeCatch/README.md

 ## How to Run

-1. **Set Up MySQL Database**
+1. **Set Up MySQL Database with Amazon RDS**
    - Create the tables as described in the database schema.

-2. **Configure Lambda Functions**
+2. **Configure AWS Lambda Functions**
    - Set up the lambda functions to interact with the PokeAPI and your MySQL database.
+   - Modify the config files
+   - Upload the lambda functions included to your AWS Lambda

 3. **Front-End Integration**
-   - Integrate the lambda functions with the front-end to handle user interactions and display Pokemon data.
+   - Clone this repo for the front-end
+   - Install React.js and Tailwind CSS
+   - Run the project with vite

 ## Contributing